908 Devices (NASDAQ:MASS) Posts Earnings Results, Misses Expectations By $0.09 EPS

-908 Devices (NASDAQ:MASS – Get Rating) released its quarterly earnings data on Tuesday.
-The company reported ($0.31) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.22) by ($0.09), Briefing.com reports.
-The company had revenue of $11.60 million for the quarter, compared to analysts’ expectations of $11.43 million.
-908 Devices had a negative net margin of 53.36% and a negative return on equity of 13.30%.
-The business’s revenue for the quarter was down 26.6% compared to the same quarter last year.
-During the same period last year, the company posted ($0.12) EPS.
+908 Devices (NASDAQ:MASS – Get Rating) posted its quarterly earnings results on Tuesday.
+The company reported ($0.31) EPS for the quarter, missing analysts’ consensus estimates of ($0.22) by ($0.09), Briefing.com reports.
+908 Devices had a negative net margin of 71.64% and a negative return on equity of 16.66%.
+The firm had revenue of $11.60 million for the quarter, compared to analysts’ expectations of $11.43 million.
+During the same quarter in the previous year, the company earned ($0.12) EPS.
+The company’s quarterly revenue was down 26.6% compared to the same quarter last year.

 Insiders Place Their Bets

-A number of equities analysts recently commented on MASS shares.
-SVB Leerink decreased their target price on 908 Devices from $25.00 to $20.00 and set an “outperform” rating for the company in a report on Friday, January 6th.
-Stephens started coverage on 908 Devices in a report on Monday, February 6th.
-They set an “overweight” rating and a $14.00 target price for the company.
+A number of brokerages recently weighed in on MASS.
+SVB Leerink lowered their price objective on shares of 908 Devices from $25.00 to $20.00 and set an “outperform” rating on the stock in a research report on Friday, January 6th.
+Stephens began coverage on shares of 908 Devices in a research report on Monday, February 6th.
+They set an “overweight” rating and a $14.00 price objective on the stock.

 About 908 Devices